-The Federal Supplemental Education Opportunity Grant (FSEOG): available to students who are Pell-eligible.
-Grants range from $100 to $4,000 annually.
+The Federal Supplemental Education Opportunity Grant (FSEOG): available to students who are Pell eligible.
+Grants range from $500 to $4,000 annually.
 Funds are limited and based on unmet need.
 For more information, visit Federal Student Aid.

 The New York State Tuition Assistance Program (TAP): available to full-time undergraduate students who meet the State Education Department's New York residency requirements.
 Students must have graduated from a U.S. high school.
 Grants range from $500 to $5,165 per year for tuition only.
-New York State (NYS) residents attending NYS schools can link directly to the TAP application from the FAFSA submission confirmation page.
-For more information, visit the New York State Higher Education Services Corporation (HESC).
+New York State (NYS) residents attending NYS schools can link directly to the NYS Student Aid Payment Application from the FAFSA submission confirmation page.
+For more information, visit Higher Education Services Corporation.